 The miserable conditions continued, making everyone rather grumpy, just wishing for this damn race to be finished.
 Even at Corvette things got a little tense.
 Well known, and sometimes respected writer, Andrew Cotton, popped his head into the Pratt & Miller pit to catch up with Andy Pilgrim and file some copy for the Daily Telegraph back home.
 There were a couple of off duty local cops acting “security” for Dale Senior and one decided that Andrew’s presence was superfluous and told him to get lost.
 Like any Brit abroad, Andrew ignored the cop and tried to help matters by declaring that he was not interested in Senior.
 He only wanted to speak to Pilgrim.
 The next step was that Andrew was threatened with arrest if he did not leave immediately, a plain dereliction of duty.
 The cop should have tasered and cuffed him there and then for ignoring an instruction from an Officer of the Law.
 It would not have happened in Sheriff Bill Gillespie’s time.

-Of course when this incident reached the ears of GM PR, they had a collective heart attack, but all was eventually smoothed over, the Telegraph got their copy and Andrew, I think, got a free breakfast.
+Of course when this incident reached the ears of GM PR, they had a collective heart attack, but all was eventually smoothed over, the Telegraph got their copy and Andrew, or his father I think, got a free breakfast.

 As the race trundled on the leading R&S extended the gap to #2 Corvette to over 28 laps.
 Then at around 9.30am, and with less than 4 hours to go, the call came.
 Butch Leitzinger parked the Riley & Scott at the East Horseshoe with an engine failure.
 I remember seeing the crew as they struggled to come to terms with this cruel fate, it was hard to witness, like there had been a death in the family.
 Rob Dyson could only say “I am not sure I want to come back to this place”.
 He did.